 The TWM received a presentation from Mr. Lennart Woltering, Alliance Bioversity and CIAT, on “Artemis - Digital solutions for climate-resilient agriculture”, as provided in document TWM/4/18.

 The TWM noted that “Artemis” provided a computer vision application specifically developed for smartphones use.
-The TWM noted that Artemis included a machine learning model that could count plant parts such as pods in beans, and certain diseases.
+The TWM noted that Artemis included a machine learning model that could count plant parts such as pods in beans and assess certain diseases.
 The TWM noted that the software had been developed to support plant breeding activities and discussed possibilities of use for the assessment of DUS characteristics.

 The TWM noted that UPOV members should contact Mr. Woltering for access to the application and collaboration for further development.